The Reverend Professor Henrietta A. ( * )

 - Both governments continued to pressure him.
 Feeling harassed, he went on vacation to Europe.
 One night, on the coast of Normandy, in a World-War-II-era German bunker converted into a nightclub, he met another American, the avant-garde playwright, Victory Tree.
 They fell in love, and became partners.
 She was the first person—and until now the only person—with whom he shared his device.

 - They returned to the States.
-The government, to keep his invention out of enemy hands, and still hoping to acquire it from him, sheltered and protected them.
+The government sheltered and protected them, still hoping to acquire his invention from him, and to keep it out of enemy hands.
 After a few years, living at their home on the coast of Maine, they lost interest in it.
 Feeling that no one else should have it, they decided to destroy it, and did so.

 After Victory’s death, Vassal ceased making entries in his journal.
 Some months later, he decided that he should publish it for the world to read.
 He titled it Through the Eyes of God: The Battlefront Journal of Vassal Squeezeshot.
 Millions of us read it as soon as it came out, and millions more have read it since.

 Decades later, it is still in print.
-Readers buy it online and in bookstores.
-They pluck used copies from tabletops and cardboard boxes at neighborhood yard sales.
-They find it in any library, or turn to the Internet and to news archives, where excerpts abound.
-Now that Vassal is releasing his invention, demand for his journal will be greater than ever.
+Readers buy it online and in bookstores, find it in any library, and pluck used copies from tabletops and cardboard boxes at neighborhood yard sales.
+Now that Vassal is releasing his invention, demand for it will be greater than ever.
 People will want to read it again, more closely, or read it for the first time, hoping to find it relevant to the new circumstance.
-With that in mind, he and I are updating it, completing a second edition.
+With that relevance in mind, he and I are updating it, completing a second edition.
 Until we publish it, we are posting fresh excerpts at the saga’s website.

 The story constitutes a modern myth.
 More than a generation later, it still comes up in homes and classrooms, and in the press, the arts, and political discussions.
 It holds a place in history, as a footnote to the Cold War and the social ferment of the late 1960s and early 1970s.
 Issues that it raised persist, including many that I address in this book.

 The possibilities of Vassal’s invention have not ceased to intrigue people.
 Now, as he and I drift toward the new day, we are all about to fulfill some of those possibilities.
 At first, what will matter most will be the stunning presence of his invention in everyone’s lives.
-We will scramble to deal with that.
-Many of us will feel anxious to protect our interests and preserve our ways of life.
+We will all scramble to deal with that, many of us feeling anxious to protect our interests and preserve our ways of life.

 * * *